-Drawing on our vast knowledge and hands-on experience, Restoration Tree Care is your go-to choice for tree care services based in Marietta, GA and serving Cobb County.
+Drawing on our vast knowledge and hands-on experience, Restoration Tree Care is your go-to choice for tree care and tree removal services based in Marietta, GA and serving Cobb County.
 Whether you need tree restoration, maintenance, or removal, we excel in delivering efficient and meticulous work, always placing a premium on the highest quality.
-Our expertise covers everything from tree pruning and preservation to emergency tree services, and our commitment is unwavering when it comes to meeting your needs and ensuring your utmost satisfaction.
+Our expertise covers everything from tree pruning and preservation to emergency tree services, tree removal and our commitment is unwavering when it comes to meeting your needs and ensuring your utmost satisfaction.

 Do fungal mushrooms on the trunk and root system of my tree mean it must be removed?